ratnanil/ratnanil.github.io/Readme.md

 All preview images should have an aspect ratio of 3:2 (width:height).
 When working with `ggplot2`, 15cm x 10cm is usually fine.

+They have a background color of "#073b4c"

+Text color: #ADB5BD

 ## Large Files

 I've had too many repos that have become huge because I thoughlessly committed large files.
 Using `git lfs` as a workaround was not very satisfactory either, since it's not easy to free up the quota of `git lsf` my simply deleting files from the history (you have to delete the whole repo intead!).
 I'm still looking into this, I think good practice for now would be to simply put all large files in subdirectories containing a `.gitingore` file containing a `*`.